herbps10/stanmerge/README.md

 `stanmerge` relies on the [`stanc3`](https://mc-stan.org/stanc3) compiler to generate an AST for each input file.
 The ASTs of each of the top-level blocks (`data`, `parameters`, `model`, ...) are then transformed and concatenated to form a new merged program.

+This is experimental software, and breaking changes should be expected.

 ## Installation
 The main dependency of this project is [`stanc3`](https://mc-stan.org/stanc3), which is included as a Git submodule inside [`lib/`](lib/).
 As a first step, follow the  [Getting Started](https://mc-stan.org/stanc3/stanc/getting_started.html) for `stanc3`.